 Study and Research Opportunities

-The History Department requires undergraduates to cultivate a chronologically and culturally broad perspective on human history; at the same time, we ask them to acquire a deeper and more nuanced knowledge of one particular historical area.
-Students may also choose to organize their courses according to some general theme of special interest to them.
-Even though each student selects one of three broad, geographically defined regions of concentration as their primary area of emphasis, the department encourages students to also think about their degree along thematic lines: religion, social movements, science and environment, and gender, to name a few.
+As a history major, you will cultivate a chronologically and culturally broad perspective on human history; at the same time, you will acquire a deeper and more nuanced knowledge of one particular historical area.
+You may also choose to organize your courses according to some general theme of special interest to you.
+Even though each history major selects one of three broad, geographically defined regions of concentration as their primary area of emphasis, the department encourages students to also think about their degree along thematic lines: religion, social movements, science and environment, and gender, to name a few.

 Information for First-Year Students (Freshmen)